CNuge/SalmonEuAdmix/README.md

 To see the list of required SNPs, you can look in the example .map file:
 `SalmonEuAdmix/data/panel_301_data.map`

-You can also view the list of markers from within Python by running the following:
+You can also view the list of markers from within an interactive Python environment by running the following:
 ```
 from SalmonEuAdmix import panel_snps
 panel_snps    # this is a list of the 301 markers in the panel used by the predictive model.
 All must be present in the input.